 Aspire Arts is now located in Virginia.
 The business is run by myself and my partner though our home studio.
 We are always practicing different techniques and learning how to improve our skills.
 Diversity is the spice of life, so we try to make each piece have it’s own one-of-a-kind vibe.
 Even in sets, no two pieces are exactly the same.
 You can find us at the Lynchburg community market and on Instagram, where I share behind-the-scenes photos of our current projects.

-I learned a little about clay in art classes in high school, but I didn’t really get invested in ceramics right away.
+I learned a little about clay in art classes during high school, but I didn’t really get invested in ceramics right away.
 As a kid, I never considered myself an artist, and no one ever called me one either.
 My reputation was as a nerd, someone who is captain of the trivia team and advanced college math classes.
-As an adult, I have found the determination and confidence I needed to become both, a nerdy artist.
+As an adult, I have found the determination and confidence I needed to become both- a nerdy artist.

 Pottery is my favorite medium because I love to see something I made being used and enjoyed.
 Some of my pottery is inspired by geometry, often using simple shapes like circles.
 Other pieces of mine are inspired by fantasy or nature themes.